RLi43/mdwiki-seed/Introduction/pages/Courses.md

-### Minor-Subject Courses Projects

 ####   Modern Human Factors - Project IHOS

-IHOS is a project about an app to offer better experience in hospital.
+IHOS is a project about an app to provide better experience in hospital.

 ![](..\files\Project IHOS\IHOS.jpg)
 > After discussion in group, we find that there are problems within the existing medical procedure so we decide to choose it as our topic.
 Our project aims at solving the problems during a medical procedure that are inconvenient for patients and some also make patients uncomfortable, for instance, the repeat payments and the test rooms hard to find.
 Our target users, the patients want to spend less time, have a convenient and comfortable medical procedure.
 However, the information they need is provided by the system so they have no access to optimize it.
 It may be a solution that they remember all the rooms’ positions, but it is definitely another burden for them.